Threats from Habitat Loss

 Learn more about the rise and fall of the eucalyptus in the Bay Area here.

-Loss of Milkweed in Monarch Habitats
+Loss of Native Milkweed in Inland Habitats

 Milkweed is absolutely essential to the survival of the monarch.